Subsampling Algorithms for Semidefinite Programming: Randomized linear algebra

 \subsection{Randomized low-rank approximation}

 Algorithm \ref{alg:low-rank} below computes the leading singular vectors of a smaller matrix $S$, which is a subsampled and rescaled version of $X$.
 Here, the computational savings come from the fact that we only need to compute singular values of a matrix of dimension~$m\times s$ with $s\leq n$.
-Recall that computing $k$ leading eigenvectors of a symmetric matrix of dimension $s$ only requires matrix vector products, hence can be performed in $O(ks^2\log s)$ operations using iterative algorithms such as the power method or Lanczos method (see the appendix for details, as usual we omit the precision target in linear algebra operations, implicitly assuming that it is much finer than $\epsilon$), so that the cost of computing $k$ leading singular vectors of a matrix of size~$m\times s$ is $O(ksm\log m)$.
+Recall that computing $k$ leading eigenvectors of a symmetric matrix of dimension $s$ only requires matrix vector products, hence can be performed in $O(ks^2\log s)$ operations using iterative algorithms such as the power method or Lanczos method.
+The complexity is in fact $O(kms\log m)$ in our case because an explicit factorization of the matrix is known, (see the appendix for details, as usual we omit the precision target in linear algebra operations, implicitly assuming that it is much finer than $\epsilon$), so that the cost of computing $k$ leading singular vectors of a matrix of size~$m\times s$ is $O(ksm\log m)$.

 This means that, given the probabilities $q_i$, the total cost of obtaining $k$ approximate singular vectors using algorithm~\ref{alg:low-rank} is $O(ksm\log m)$ instead of $O(knm \log m)$ for exact singular vectors.
 Of course, computing $q_i$ requires $mn$ operations, but can be done very efficiently in a single pass over the data.
 We now recall the following result from \cite{Drin06} which controls the precision of the approximations in algorithm \ref{alg:low-rank}.